Muzayy/monkeytype-bot/README.md

 ---

+## 🎥 Project Presentation

+Wanna know more about the project and how it works?
+Check out the YouTube video 👉 [Watch the presentation](https://youtu.be/38He3EPiLRY?si=k8jIJF5xZiIW2kzR)

+---

 ## 🚀 Features

 - ✅ Real-time screen capture
 - ✅ Image preprocessing for better OCR accuracy
 - ✅ OCR using Tesseract
 - ✅ Fast and accurate typing with `keyboard`
 - ✅ Start/stop with hotkeys (F1/F2)
 - ✅ Clean multithreaded execution

 ---